 I also really hated the creepy obsession that led to Ida’s caretaker attempting to rape her, but then suddenly they trusted him again later?

 When she inevitably turned entirely to glass, Midas just tips her into the ocean.
 No ceremony, completely alone, just into the ocean she went.
 Then he decided that it was finally time for him to get off his ass and leave the island he’d always lived on.
 Man, you guys know how much I love female characters dying and inspiring men to get off their asses.

-This book could have been really good, but it just really didn’t work for me at all.
+The Girl with Glass Feet could have been really good, but it just really didn’t work for me at all.
 The prose and wanting to know how they dealt with her death were the only things that kept me going to the end.
 When I finally got there, I was extremely disappointed.
 That’s what led me to my two star rating for this novel.